mahendrareddyakuri/UMBC-DATA606-Capstone/app/README.md

 A machine learning-powered web application that predicts the likelihood of heart disease using simple health-related inputs and provides personalized wellness recommendations using Google Gemini AI.

-Built with Python, Streamlit, XGBoost, and Gemini LLM.
+Built with Python, Streamlit, XGBoost, and Gemini AI for guidance tips.

 ---